dotnet/docs-maui/docs/user-interface/controls/shapes/polyline.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Polyline> class derives from the `Shape` class, and can be used to draw a series of connected straight lines.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Polyline> class derives from the <xref:Microsoft.Maui.Controls.Shapes.Shape> class, and can be used to draw a series of connected straight lines.
 A polyline is similar to a polygon, except the last point in a polyline is not connected to the first point.
-For information on the properties that the <xref:Microsoft.Maui.Controls.Shapes.Polyline> class inherits from the `Shape` class, see [Shapes](index.md).
+For information on the properties that the <xref:Microsoft.Maui.Controls.Shapes.Polyline> class inherits from the <xref:Microsoft.Maui.Controls.Shapes.Shape> class, see [Shapes](index.md).

 <xref:Microsoft.Maui.Controls.Shapes.Polyline> defines the following properties: